-On the Navajo Nation, historic records include the Chuska Mountains; Little Colorado, Colorado, and San Juan Rivers; Navajo and Chinle Creeks; Canyon de Chelly; and near Tuba City, Cameron, Thoreau, and Newcomb.
-However, most of these populations are now extirpated (NNHP 2020).
+On the Navajo Nation, historic records include the Chuska Mountains; Little Colorado, Colorado, and San Juan Rivers; Navajo and Chinle Creeks; Canyon de Chelly; and near Tuba City, Cameron, Thoreau, and Newcomb (NNHP 2020).
 This species may occur where habitat occurs across the Navajo Nation.

-No aquatic weed treatment will be conducted; therefore, no direct impacts are anticipated.
 Northern leopard frogs may be indirectly impacted by herbicide overspray, trampling during noxious weed treatments, and mechanical clearing.
 The conservation measures would eliminate the indirect effects of these treatments.
 Riparian noxious weeds would be treated with aquatic approved herbicides, which are practically non-toxic for aquatic amphibians (White 2007).
 Trampling of northern leopard frog habitat may occur if treatments take place in these areas.
 Also, weed treatments would be temporary and short term, and northern leopard frogs would benefit over the long-term from the removal of noxious weeds that encroach their habitat.